christiangriset/redbox/README.md

 ### Reset() error

-Reset starts the pipe anew, as if it was newly instantiated, including it losing memory of all data it's transported.
+Reset starts the box anew, as if it was newly instantiated, including it losing memory of all data it's transported.

 ## Redbox - The Configuration